-Ian Pace is a concert pianist, Lecturer in Music and Head of Performance at City University, London.
+Ian Pace is a concert pianist, Senior Lecturer in Music and Head of Performance at City University, London.
 He studied at Chetham's School of Music, Oxford University and the Juilliard School, and is also a campaigner and researcher on the subject of abuse in musical education.

 He has played in 22 countries, recorded over 20 CDs, and given over 150 world premieres.
 He has also played with major orchestras including the Orchestre de Paris under Christoph Eschenbach, the SWR-Orchestra Stuttgart under Rupert Huber, and the Dortmund Philharmonic under Bernhard Kontarsky, and given many workshops and masterclasses, including as a teacher at the festivals in Acanthes, Metz, and Impuls, Graz.